dfhoughton/list_matcher/README.md

 You can tell `List::Matcher` that certain character sequences should be regarded as "symbols".
 It will then leave these unmolested, replacing them in the generated regex with whatever you map the symbol sequences to.
-The keys in the symbol hash are expected to be strings, symbols, or `Regexp`s.
+The keys in the symbol hash are expected to be strings, symbols, or `Regexps`.
 Symbol keys are converted to their sequence by stringification. `Regexp` keys convert any sequence they match.

 ```ruby